carlosbc24/knime2model_MD4DSP/README.md

    which means that every KNIME workflow in the input folder will be parsed.
 If you want to parse a specific KNIME workflow, you must specify its filename with the extension `.knwf`.

-8. Run the Python script to parse and export data from a KNIME workflow:
+8. Run the Python script to count the number of KNIME nodes that can be mapped from the KNIME workflows to the project models:
     ```bash
     python3 -m mapping_deprecated.knwf2workflow
     ```